Kurento/kurento/source/Installation_Guide.rst

     s.management=0.0.0.0
     kuser     4256  2371  0 15:16 pts/0    00:00:00 grep --color=auto jboss

-To verify that KMS is up and running use the command:
+To verify that KMS/KMC is up and running use the command:

 .. sourcecode:: console